open-gluck/.github/profile/README.md

 - ⭐️ [our own OpenGlück app](https://github.com/open-gluck/opengluck-ios) to provide readings, graphs, widgets and complications (supports iOS 17, watchOS 10, macOS Sonoma, or above);

-- ⭐️ [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) is supported with the following pull request that you need to apply.
+- ⭐️ [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) is supported with the following pull request that you need to apply (we've reached out to the project's team to have it merged).

 # FAQ